haishanh/cherry-periphery/packages/site/docs/02-deploy.md

 **`GOOGLE_OAUTH_CLIENT_ID`**, **`GOOGLE_OAUTH_CLIENT_SECRET`**, **`GOOGLE_OAUTH_REDIRECT_URI`**

 These are required only if you want to enable "Sign in with Google".
-You can find your client ID and client secret after created the Google OAuth2 client. `GOOGLE_OAUTH_REDIRECT_URI` should be `{YOUR_CHERRY_BASE_URL}/api/auth/callback/google`, you will need this when creating the Goolge OAuth2 client too.
+You can find your client ID and client secret after created the Google OAuth2 client. `GOOGLE_OAUTH_REDIRECT_URI` should be `{YOUR_CHERRY_BASE_URL}/api/auth/callback/google`, you will need to config it as one of the "Authorized redirect URIs" in your Goolge OAuth2 client.

+Since you can have many "Authorized redirect URIs" in one client, you can acutally reuse this client for different applications(Of course this is a bad practice for serious stuff though).
+Note, it may take some time (5 minutes according to Google) for your "Authorized redirect URIs" change to take effect.

 **`DATABASE_PATH`**